Duckworth lucky she didn’t take Walsh’s bet

 Walsh insisted that the restaurant owner was concerned about how “Obamacare” affected his business.
 Duckworth said she also talked to the restaurant owner and heard a different story.
 She accused Walsh of talking too much and not listening.

 On Wednesday, the managing partner of Chicago Prime Steakhouse made it abundantly clear in an interview with the Chicago Sun-Times that he didn’t have anything against either candidate.

 “They’re both welcome in my restaurant,” he said.
 “There’s no question, both of them have a sincere interest in understanding what is happening to me.
 They both were very, very adamant about it.
 They wanted to understand.”

 But after getting besieged with media calls Wednesday, Andy-John G. Kalkounos said he thought he should release a statement to respond to the “high volume of reporters” from everywhere from Washington newspapers to the Huffington Post.

 “If I haven’t taken 30 calls here, they just keep writing notes down,” with phone messages, he said.

-“Based purely as a business owner, the [Affordable Care Act] would impose a significant added expense without contributing any added revenue . . . you ask me if my business is better off before it or after, the answer is obviously before,” Kalkounos said.
+“Based purely as a business owner, the [Affordable Health Care Act] would impose a significant added expense without contributing any added revenue,” Kalkounos said.
+“As it relates to AHCA, you ask me if my business is better off before it or after, the answer is obviously before.”

-Her spokesman said that when Duckworth sat down with Kalkounos, he wanted a specific provision of Obama’s health-care law fixed.
-That had to do with huge penalties against small-business owners who have more than 50 employees.
-For those with just more than 50, Duckworth supports a sliding scale and would work to lessen the impact on small businesses, her spokesman said.
+That had to do with a provision that now levels huge penalties against small business owners who have more than 50 employees.
+For those who have just more than 50, Duckworth supports a sliding scale and would work to lessen the impact on small businesses, her spokesman said.

-Walsh said he would work to repeal Obamacare.
+Walsh said he would work to repeal Obamacare all together.